Frozen kiwi daiquiris are the perfect summer drink! These tart, sweet and tropical batch cocktails are freezer ready for any party!

 Of course I garnished our daiquiris with a slice of kiwi but I’m also a huge fan of using flowers!
 Flowers make a drink extra pretty!

 But don’t assume extra means a lot of work!
 I literally ran out to the garden and plucked what I could find.
 For this drink I picked cilantro and wood sorrel flowers and a sprig of lemon balm.
 But it’s important to note that we do not use any pesticides or herbicides in our yard (to the dismay of our lawn guys)!
-So that’s how I have lovely “weeds” to garnish my cocktails.
+So that’s how I have lovely “weeds” to garnish my cocktail recipes.
 (One man’s trash is another man’s treasure, I guess).

 If you don’t have organic, edible flowers on hand, some grocery stores sell them but you can also ask your local florist.
 The farmer’s market is also a great place to look.
 Chances are, a local farmer supplies edible flowers to restaurants in your area.